irisg12/magnetic-microbot/README.md

 - Webcam & webcam stand

 ## Wiring Schematic
-Default pin connections for Arduino, motor drivers, and PCB.
+Default pin connections for Arduino, motor drivers, and PCB also available in SetupSchematic.svg.
 Drivers are full-stepping, which results in the smoothest motion.

 ![Schematic](SetupSchematic.svg)